Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ```

 ### Train a Model
+Train a machine-learned model on your own form types.
+The resulting model will be able to recognize values from the types of forms it was trained on.

 ```C# Snippet:FormRecognizerSample5TrainModelWithForms
 // For instructions on setting up forms for training in an Azure Storage Blob Container, see
 // https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/curl-train-extract#train-a-form-recognizer-model